INSIGHT-Google versus Oracle case exposes differences within Obama administration

 Some of the administration's technology advisers have been advocating the pro-Google position as well, the second source said.
 This week, the White House appointed Edward Felten as deputy U.S. Chief Technology Officer.
 Felten, a computer scientist, signed onto a legal brief last November urging the Supreme Court to hear Google's appeal.

-The White House did not respond to a request for comment.
-Representatives for Oracle and Google declined to comment.
+The White House did not respond to a request for comment, nor did an Oracle spokeswoman.
+A Google representative declined to comment.

 Meanwhile the U.S. Copyright Office, a division of the Library of Congress, is known as being pro-copyright which could make it more likely to back Oracle, according to a lawyer for groups that support Google.
-The Copyright Office declined to comment.
+The Copyright Office did not respond to a request for comment.

 Other technology companies, including Yahoo and Hewlett-Packard, filed legal briefs at the Supreme Court supporting Google, arguing that the Federal Circuit ruling "upset settled expectations about the scope of copyright law."